iximiuz/awesome-container-tinkering/IMAGES.md

 <a href="https://github.com/wagoodman/dive">dive</a> - "A tool for exploring each layer in a docker image."

+### diffoci

+<a href="https://github.com/reproducible-containers/diffoci">diffoci</a> - "diff for Docker and OCI container images."

+The purpose is to improve the software supply chain security by, for instance, comparing images that were built locally with images pulled from a remote source like Docker Hub.

 ### container-diff

 <a href="https://github.com/GoogleContainerTools/container-diff">container-diff</a> - "Diff your Docker containers."